-Larger versions of the materials shown below are included in the appendix and are available on the PaintCare website.
+Larger versions of the materials shown below are included in the appendix of this report and available on the PaintCare website.

 Brochure, Mini Card, Program Poster, Counter Mat, and Fact Sheets

 A3.
 Fact Sheets

 Several fact sheets are available on PaintCare's website for different target audiences, and printed versions are distributed upon request.
 Minor updates are made throughout the year.
 Current versions of the fact sheets on PaintCare's website include: